 A common issue with the 220 CDI is excessive noise or vibration.
 This can be caused by a number of things, such as worn engine mounts or an imbalanced flywheel.
 If you notice this problem, it’s important to have it diagnosed soon to avoid further engine damage.

 Another of the Mercedes 220 CDI engine problems is low oil pressure.
 This can happen for a number of reasons, but usually, it is due to a build-up of sludge or debris in the engine.
 When this happens, it prevents the oil from circulating properly, which can lead to engine damage.

-You may notice a warning light indicating that your oil pressure is low, it’s important to take your car to a mechanic as soon as possible to have it checked out.
+You may notice a warning light indicating that your oil pressure is low, you could take your car to a mechanic to have it checked out.
 In most cases, this is an easy fix that can be resolved with a simple filter change and in some cases a replacement pump.